prabhakarlab/MO2GP/tutorials/Swedish_Leaf_Dataset.md

 # 2.Swedish Leaf Dataset
-We also applied the MO2GP shape embedding pipeline to the Swedish Leaf Dataset, which consists of 15 distinct leaf species with 75 examples each, totaling 1,125 images.
+We also applied the MO2GP shape embedding pipeline to the Swedish Leaf Dataset, which consists of 15 distinct leaf species with 75 examples each, totaling 1,125 images. <br>

-Reference:
+Reference:<br>
 Söderkvist, O. J. O. (2001).
 Computer vision classification of leaves from Swedish trees (Master's Thesis).
 Linköping University.

 ## Images Preprocessing <br>